 Gotta give it up for renters insurance: People who have a policy are generally pretty happy with it, even if they don’t fully understand their coverage.
-Per recent J.D.
-Power ratings, customer satisfaction with homeowners and renters insurance reached an all-time high in 2017.
+Customer satisfaction with homeowners and renters insurance reached an all-time high in 2017, according to J.D.
+Power.
 Of course, some companies are performing a bit better than others when it comes to renters insurance, which covers your possessions from damage or loss.
-(For more on what a standard renters policy does and doesn’t cover, check out our guide here).
-You can get an idea of how major renters insurers compare to one another in the chart below, which includes their 2017 J.D.
-Power U.S. Renters Insurance Rating, A.M.
-Best Rating and total homeowners insurance (which renters insurance rolls under) market share as of 2015, per the Insurance Information Institute.

 A.M.
 Best ratings indicate an insurer’s overall financial health: A++ and A+ are considered superior, while A and A- are excellent.
 There are five other designations for insurers: good (B++, B+), fair (B, B-), marginal (C++, C+), weak (C, C-) and poor (D).

 J.D.
 Power results are listed by designation: among the best; better than most; about average; and the rest.
 There’s also an overall winner.
 Overall performance is calculated on a 1,000-point scale that accounts for policy offering, price, billing, interaction and claims.
 The top three renters insurance companies in 2020 by numerical score are:

 While J.D.
 Power and A.M.
 Best ratings can tell you a lot about a company and how it treats its customers, the best renters insurance policy for you is one that provides the coverage you need for your specific situation.
 A licensed representative from Policygenius can help you compare renters insurance policies and quotes until you find a policy that works for you.